cbuzby/Sequencing/README.md

 # Sequencing
+UPDATE: pipeline now uses Nextflow, READ.ME for which is in Nextflow_Pipeline/

 Sequencing pipelines for Chromosome Substitution BSA analysis.
 Reads must be aligned to reference and then variants called through GATK ```haplotypecaller``` before analyzing variants using QTLSeqR.
 Both CB_Pipeline and Analysis folders are used here. ```NZ_CB_Pipeline``` is obsolete.

 ## Pipelines
 1. NZ: Adjusted from Naomi Ziv's 2017 published pipeline using samtools